eachanjohnson/genson/README.md

 # genson

-_Truly own your blog_
+_Truly your own blog.
+Truly own your blog_

 `genson` is a static blog generator written in Python.
 It couldn't be easier to use!

-Simply write your blog posts in easy-to-use Markdown, then do `python genson.py` and a blog directory tree magically appears!
+Simply write your blog posts in Markdown, then do `python genson.py` and a blog directory tree magically appears!

 Just upload to your favourite web host, and you're done.

-__Why `genson`?__ My surname's Johnson, and this is a _gen_erator.
-Funny, huh?
+__Why the name `genson`?__ Message me to find out.

 ## Features
-1. Uses easy Markdown files to create perfect HTML.
+1. Uses Markdown files to create perfect HTML.
-2. Organizes your blog in a neat directory tree.
+2. Organizes your blog's directory tree.
-3. Auto-creates a table of contents and blog front page.
+3. Creates a blog front page of posts.
-4. Incorporates existing templates and maintains links to JavaScript and CSS.
+4. Creates a JSON-format search index so you can incorporate site search.
+5. Use any HTML, CSS, and JS in a template, in as many files as you want.

 ## Requirements
 1. Python 2.\*